taiki-e/portable-atomic/DEVELOPMENT.md

 │   └── xtensa/                   -- tests for no-std Xtensa targets
 └── tools/                        -- tools for CI and/or development
 ```

+## Why not use libc/windows-sys in detection/futex-related code?

+portable-atomic has a lower MSRV than those, a thorough static testing system for FFI bindings (e.g., checks that caught [long-missed type definition bugs in the standard library and libc](https://github.com/rust-lang/rust/issues/129945)), and a [CI that covers a huge number of targets](https://github.com/taiki-e/portable-atomic/pull/97).

 ## Testing powerpc64le using POWER Functional Simulator